Type 051 destroyer: History

 The PLAN initiated an abortive modernization program for the first batch in 1982.
 The ships would be reconstructed with British weapons and sensors acquired from British Aerospace.
 The Falklands War made the prospective upgrades less impressive and cost effective, and the project was cancelled in 1984.
-A 1986 upgrade project using American power plants, weapons, sensors, and computers was cancelled because of the 1989 Tiananmen Square protests.
+A 1986 upgrade project using American power plants, weapons, sensors, and computers was cancelled after the 1989 Tiananmen Square protests.

-Jinan, the first of class, became a trials ship in 1987; a helicopter hangar and flight deck replaced the rear armament.
+Jinan, the first of the class, became a trials ship in 1987; a helicopter hangar and flight deck replaced the rear armament.
 This configuration was referred to as Luda II.

 The last two ships, Zhanjiang and Zhuhai, were upgraded with foreign – mainly French – systems, possibly being designated as Type 051G, and referred to as Luda III.
 They became test beds and many of the systems were later employed on the Type 052 and Type 051B destroyers.
 Both ships were decommissioned on 3 September 2020, being the last of their class to retire from service.